Metallica Minerals Welcomes New Major Shareholder

 Metallica Minerals Limited (AU:MLM) has released an update.

-Metallica Minerals Limited has announced that the Metallica Minerals Small Shareholders Action Group (SSAG) has become a substantial holder in the company, obtaining a 5.20% voting power through 49,637,324 fully paid ordinary shares.
-The notice detailed the registered holders of these shares, excluding the consideration for the acquisition.
-This move by SSAG marks a significant change in the company’s shareholder structure.
+Metallica Minerals Limited has announced that the Small Shareholders Action Group (SSAG) became a substantial holder in the company with a 5.22% voting power, consisting of 49,837,324 fully paid ordinary shares.
+The details of the registered holders of these shares include various individuals and entities, with no further consideration disclosed for the acquisition of these interests.

 For further insights into AU:MLM stock, check out TipRanks’ Stock Analysis page.